ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 #### Create a plugin for the view

 The next step is adding the view and the template to the Dashboard.
-To do this, you need to create a plugin for the Dashboard view.
+To do this, create a plugin for the Dashboard view.

 In the initializer you can use the public `addBlock` method from the Dashboard view.
 In this method you only have to provide the instance of your view.
 Here you also set some properties for your new view: `bubbleTargets` to make sure that the events will bubble up to the other views, and `priority` where you can set the order of blocks in the Dashboard (higher number goes first).